-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people and offered home visits and urgent appointments for those with enhanced needs. - Older people had access to targeted immunisations such as the flu vaccine. - Two GP partners completed regular visits to local nursing homes to ensure continuity of care for those patients.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people and offered home visits and urgent appointments for those with enhanced needs. - Older people had access to targeted immunisations such as the flu vaccine. - The GPs completed regular visits to local nursing and residential homes to ensure continuity of care for those patients.